 - Two-inch step under habitation door is quite prominent

-We thought the Rapido C03 was a highly impressive option when we reviewed it.
+We thought the Rapido C03 was a highly impressive option when we reviewed it in 2024.
 It adds an extra 20cm to the usual transverse bed layout length of 5.99m, using this extra space to create a comfortable option for two.

 Light streams into a lounge which could fit six, thanks to a Heki – come the evening, an LED, a spotlight and two reading lights are both provided.
 Something we noted is the prominence of the two-inch step under the door – a feature to watch out for if you’re liable to tripping up.